pringyy/OGRE/README.md

 *Functional Requirements:*
 *  The application must be able to track OGRE points, when users submit an assignment on moodle.
 *  The application need to provide APIs for other games to observe and manipulate OGRE points.
-*  Provide a sample Unity videogame to demonstrate the application's API.
+*  Provide a sample videogame to demonstrate the application's API.

 *Non-Functional Requirements:*
-*  Demonstration Unity videogame does not need to be interesting.
+*  Demonstration videogame does not need to be interesting.
 *  The application must have sufficient amount of security (e.g. can not give points randomly).
 *  The application does not need to comply with GDPR.
 *  The application can use any extension (That they have the right to use, such as MIT license).